KenPrz/beshieficator/Readme.md

 Contributions to the project are welcome!
 If you encounter any issues or have ideas for improvements, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgements

-- The Beshieficator 2000 MK2 was inspired by the concept of adding emojis to text for humorous effect.
+- The Beshieficator 2000 MK2 was inspired by the concept of adding emojis to text for humorous effect (IDK what to put here).

 ## Contact